iliags/click_storm/README.md

  Install [rust](https://www.rust-lang.org/tools/install)

 - Open a terminal in the repository location
-  - Most operating systems have an option to open a terminal in the current folder when right clicking in the file browser.
+  - Most operating systems have an option to open a terminal in the current folder when right clicking in blank space within the file browser.
 - Enter ```cargo build --release``` to build but not execute, ```cargo run --release``` to build and execute
   - The ```--release``` flag can be removed to build the debug version
+  - The binary will be located in `target/release/` or `target/debug/` depending on which version was built.

 ### Linux